AsahiLinux/docs/U-Boot.md

-U-Boot in combination with m1n1 and device trees can be used to load grub or any other efi boot loader from vfat partition located the internal NVMe drive or USB stick.
-Grub can load a Linux kernel and initird to boot Linux.
-U-Boot also enables wifi pcie device.
-U-Boot will try to load EFI/BOOT/BOOTAA64.EFI make sure that grub or any other boot loder is located there.
+U-Boot in combination with m1n1 and device trees can be used to load grub or any other efi boot loader from vfat esp partition located on the internal NVMe drive or an USB stick.
+Grub can than load a Linux kernel and initird to boot Linux.
+U-Boot also enables the wifi pcie device.
+U-Boot will try to load **EFI/BOOT/BOOTAA64.EFI**.
+Make sure that grub or any other boot loder is located there.

 # Building
 In order to get the boot object, we need to build m1n1 and u-boot and